 - Ill fitting dental restorations and bad dental work

 Neuromuscular dentistry has the ability to prevent chronic ear infections in children due to TMD.
-While many cosmetic dentists refuse or prefer not to treat children, Mesa neuromuscular dentists Dr. LeSueur and Dr. Dodaro recommend that you bring your children in to see him when they are 12-18 months old, so they can ensure that they get the best dental care right from the start.
+While many cosmetic dentists refuse or prefer not to treat children, our Mesa neuromuscular dentists recommend that you bring your children in to see them when they are 12-18 months old, so they can ensure that they get the best dental care right from the start.
 Feel comfortable and confident having your loved ones treated with the best in the field.

 Migraines are believed to be the result of blood-vessel contractions and/or brain abnormalities, although their exact cause remains unknown.
 A TMD/TMJ testing session can help pinpoint the source of your discomfort and serve as the basis for a custom treatment plan to ease your pain.
 While the root source of migraines is not known, these sometimes-debilitating headaches can be triggered by a number of factors including:

 - Emotional stress